UN Appeals For Nearly $400 Mn For Syria Quake Victims - UrduPoint

 Secretary-General Antonio Guterres, announcing the appeal at the UN headquarters in New York, said the funds would bring "life-saving relief" for nearly five million Syrians and would cover a period of three months.

-He added that the world body was in the "final stages" of a similar appeal for Turkiye.
+He added that the world body was in the final stages of a similar appeal for Turkey.

 "One week after the devastating earthquakes, millions of people across the region are struggling for survival, homeless and in freezing temperatures.
 We are doing all we can to change this.
 But much more is needed," Guterres pleaded.